wonseop/colpali/README.md

 3.  **Generation**: The AWS SDK (`boto3`) is used to call the Amazon Bedrock API directly.
 A **multimodal prompt**, containing both the user's original text query and the Base64-encoded image, is sent to the model.
 4.  **Answer**: A multimodal LLM like Claude 3 **directly "sees" and analyzes** the image content to generate a specific and accurate answer to the user's question.

 This approach maximizes the quality of the RAG system's responses by allowing the LLM to analyze visual information directly.
-This is implemented in the `03_rag_interactive_boto3.ipynb` notebook and the `colpali_rag_demo.py` Streamlit app.
+This is implemented in the `03_colpali_rag.ipynb` notebook and the `colpali_rag_demo.py` Streamlit app.

 ### 6. Advanced RAG: MCP and Claude Desktop Integration (Part 4)

-The next phase of the project involves building a system where an LLM agent, such as Claude Desktop, can interact with Elasticsearch in natural language via the **MCP (Model Context Protocol)**.
+The next phase of the project involves building a system where an LLM agent, such as Claude Desktop, can interact with our Elasticsearch-based document store in natural language via the **MCP (Model Context Protocol)**.

 * **What is MCP?**: A protocol designed to allow LLM agents to interact with external tools and data sources.
-Elastic provides an MCP server for Elasticsearch, enabling an LLM like Claude to directly query indices, inspect mappings, and perform searches.
+Our custom server allows Claude to perform natural language queries against our ColPali index.
-* **How it works**: A Node.js-based `mcp-server-elasticsearch` runs in the terminal, acting as a bridge between Claude Desktop and Elasticsearch.
-When a user asks a question in Claude Desktop, Claude sends a request to the MCP server, which then queries Elasticsearch and returns the results.
+* **How it works**: The `colpali-mcp-server` runs on a remote server (e.g., EC2).
+On the user's local machine, Claude Desktop runs the official `mcp-proxy`, which connects to the remote server.
+This allows Claude to use the custom `search` tool to query the document store.
-* **Advantages**: This **agent-based interaction** goes beyond simple Q&A, allowing users to perform complex, sequential tasks in natural language, such as "List all available indices" or "Show me the mapping for this index."
+* **Advantages**: This **agent-based interaction** enables users to perform complex, sequential tasks in natural language, such as "Find documents related to financial reports, then search within them for the Q3 earnings."

-The setup process for this is detailed in the `04_rag_with_mcp_claude.ipynb` notebook.
+The setup process for this is detailed in the `04_rag_with_colpali_mcp.ipynb` notebook.

 ### 7. How to Run the Project: Jupyter Notebooks & Streamlit